JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 The automatic neuron segmentation workflow runs 3D U-Net classification followed by optional post-processing steps.

 The output of the U-Net is a probability array with voxel values between 0 and 1.
 The optional postprocessing steps include voxel intensity thresholding to remove low confidence voxels, a voxel shape change, and a voxel size threshold to remove small components.

+There are multiple methods to run the postprocessing steps.
+Based on testing, the current recommendation is to set --with_neuron_post_segmentation to false and --with_connected_comps to true.
+Then use N5 connected components to apply a voxel intensity threhsold on the U-Net probability array, change voxel shape, and to apply a component size filter.

 When running neuron segmentation on large image volumes, the volume is partitioned into sub-volumes.
 The U-Net is run on each sub-volume and reassembled.
 Postprocessing steps are run on the assembled volume.
 The pipeline also includes an optional step to precompute a scaling factor for each tile.
 The alternative is to compuate a scaling factor on each tile (recommended).

 Usage: